pontoppi/spew/README.md

-webbcrawl is a a simple command-line tool to recursively list the contents of a JWST data directory, usually as downloaded from the Mikulski Archive for Space Telescopes (MAST)
+spew is a simple command-line tool to quickly visualize JWST 1D spectra as created by the JWST Calibration Pipeline.
+Spew can display one or more spectra in the same basic matplotlib window.

 This software is provided as-is, with no warranty.